danfromdursley-spec/danfromdursley-spec/README.md

 - 📱 Built & demoed **entirely from a phone** (Termux + static HTML/JS)
 - 🧪 Open demos + reproducible runs + public datasets (Zenodo, GitHub)
 - 🎯 Goal: give people **one-click, auditable experiments** instead of hand-wavy slides — especially in board and council rooms

+### Outcomes / proof (at a glance)

+- **Battery Whisperer** → flags high-stress / ageing patterns on NASA RW battery datasets in minutes, with screenshots you can drop straight into a slide.
+- **Revenue Floor** → turns rough assumptions into exportable, capacity-capped revenue scenarios you can use in grant, finance, and council packs.
+- **Signal Compression / Stress-Testing** → stress-tests noisy, correlated time-series (markets, sensors, ops) to see what structure actually survives turbulence.

 ---